 Modern flower logos

-Modern flower logos often use a hand-drawn flower or bold flowers paired with a contemporary serif or sans-serif font.
+A modern flower logo will often use a hand-drawn illustrations or bold flowers paired with a contemporary serif or sans-serif font.
 These logos are a little edgier and bolder than their contemporaries.
 Have fun mixing fonts and font weights when designing a modern flower logo.
 Try pairing a dainty flower with a bold font, or vice-versa and see if the contrast works for you.

 Minimal flower logos